 How Does GDPR Affect International Data Transfers and Cross-Border Data Flows?

-GDPR affects international data transfers and cross-border data flows by requiring organizations to ensure that the transfer is lawful and adequately protected.
+GDPR affects international data transfers and cross-border data flows by requiring organisations to ensure that the transfer is lawful and adequately protected.
 Adequate safeguards, such as standard contractual clauses or binding corporate rules, must be implemented to protect personal data.

 Conclusion